StevenLWTech/Fullstack-IT-Program-Management-/README.md

 ```

 The application will be running at `localhost:3000`.

 The api can be accessed at https://www.coeforict.org/wp-json/college_programs/v1/college-programs or a localhost server can be created from the setup folder.

-To setup a local host
+To setup a local host navigate to the setup folder

 ```
 node import-data.js